wp-plugins/add-to-any/README.txt

 6. Color chooser for your universal share menu

 == Changelog ==

+= 1.4 =
+* New: Share counters in the same style for Facebook, Twitter, Pinterest, Linkedin and Reddit!
+ * In Settings > AddToAny > Standalone Buttons, click the down arrow and toggle the "Show count" checkbox for any supported service
+* Floating buttons do not display share counts in this release
+* Update CSS to support AddToAny share counters

 = 1.3.8.1 =
 * Add LINE icon (thanks tokyodev)